 Our family must have Loaded Sweet Potato Casserole at every special occasion.
 Some of us like marshmallows on top, while the rest of us like pecan streusel.
 I decided to load it up and add both toppings.
 Now, everybody's happy!

 Adding cream cheese to the filling makes it extra creamy and gives this classic dish incredible flavor.
 It's sweet, savory, and crunchy, which makes it almost taste like dessert.
 Plus, it's loaded with spices like cinnamon and cloves that just scream autumn!

-Sweet Potato Casserole pairs perfectly with Brown Sugar Spiral Ham, and is always served with new and improved Skillet Green Bean Casserole at our family dinners.
+Sweet Potato Casserole pairs perfectly with Brown Sugar Spiral Ham.
 You'll see all types of sweet potato dishes out there, and even find a version made famous at Ruth Chris restaurant, but this is the only recipe you'll ever need!